 During image playback on the rear Monitor you can cycle through various information displays in order to view your images either full screen or with various shooting data or histograms.
-This menu item is used to select which of these views will be available during playback (see Figure 3.3 - right).
+This menu item is used to select which of these views will be available during playback (see Figure 3.4 - right).
 I recommend that you select all of the Additional photo info options, at least initially.
 Then after some use you can determine which information views you prefer and deselect the ones you don't need.
 You will view the various displays during image playback by pressing up or down on the Multi Selector.
-These will all be illustrated in the Image Playback section of Chapter 4.

 Exposure Info will display a full screen image with the exposure settings.
 Highlights will display blinking areas to alert you of where the image has been overexposed, which can help you determine the proper exposure for the subsequent shots.
 RGB histogram will display histogram graphs of the various individual color channels to also assist you in determining proper exposure and help prevent the over-saturation of areas of specific colors.
 Shooting data will show additional information including the lens and focal length used, flash information, and Picture Control settings.
 This screen is not necessarily very informative immediately after taking the shot since you already know most of these settings, but can be helpful when later reviewing an image in-camera.
-Overview displays a thumbnail of the image along with the combined RGB histogram and shooting information (see Figure 3.4).
+Overview displays a thumbnail of the image along with the combined RGB histogram and shooting information (see Figure 3.5).
 This is perhaps the most important and useful information screen to use while shooting to help determine that you obtained the proper or desired exposure of an image.
 The None option will display just the image, full screen and without any shooting information, so that you can better view and inspect it.
-All the different elements of displayed information in these various information screens will be discussed and explained throughout the guide, particularly in the Exposure chapters and in the Histogram section.
+These displays will all be illustrated in the Image Playback section of Chapter 4, and all the different elements of information on these various information screens will be discussed throughout the guide.

-Figure 3.4 - The Overview information display screen during image playback, showing a thumbnail of the image, the combined RGB Histogram, and shooting and file information.
+Figure 3.5 - The Overview information display screen during image playback, showing a thumbnail of the image, the combined RGB Histogram, and shooting and file information.

-The first item on the menu, Focus point, will show you which focus point was used when capturing an image, and will thus verify if you properly focused where you intended (unless you recomposed after locking focus).
-It is that tiny red square or squares superimposed on your image when you view it on the rear Monitor, but will not be on the actual image (see Figure 3.5).
+The first item on the Playback Display Options menu, Focus point, will show you which focus point was used when capturing an image, and will thus verify if you properly focused where you intended (unless you recomposed after locking focus).
+It is that tiny red square or squares superimposed on your image when you view it on the rear Monitor, but will not be on the actual image (see Figure 3.6).
 It is most helpful for when you let the camera select the autofocus point, such as in action situations, and/ or when using an AF-Area Mode other than Single Point AF - and then you can see if the camera focused where you wished.

-Figure 3.5 - File information view during image playback, with focus point display enabled to show which focus point was used for autofocusing with this shot, indicated by the tiny red square located on the turn-signal lamp near the center of the image.
+Figure 3.6 - File information view during image playback, with focus point display enabled to show which focus point was used for autofocusing with this shot, indicated by the tiny red square located to the left of center, on the sled.